Antonio Duran Image

 • Intersectional theorizing in educational practice, policy, and scholarship

-• Examinations of servingness for subgroups of Latinx/a/o communities at Hispanic-Serving Institutions (HSIs)
+• Servingness for subgroups of Latinx/a/o communities at Hispanic-Serving Institutions (HSIs)

 When I’m not engaging in research, you can usually find me having a hot chocolate, singing showtunes, or spending time with my husband Adam and corgi!